ichthyosaurus/sailfish-patch/README.md

-# SAILFISH-PATCH 1 "" "sailfish-patch 1.1.0 (2019-05-09)"
+# SAILFISH-PATCH 1 "" "sailfish-patch 2.0.0 (2019-06-29)"

 ## NAME
-sailfish-patch - Generate diff and scaffold for SailfishOS patches
+sailfish-patch - Manage your SailfishOS patches

 ## SYNOPSIS
+`sailfish-patch` [-c NAME]
+`sailfish-patch` [-b] [-p] [-Po] [-Pm] `sailfish-patch` [-C FILE]
-`sailfish-patch` [OPTIONS] ...
+`sailfish-patch` [-h] [-V]

 ## DESCRIPTION

-Generate diff for patches and add necessary patch files if they do not exist (you need to adapt them to your needs and fill out the 'TODOs').

-Run '$script' in a git repository, where all the patched QML files reside.
-It expects a branch 'original' with all original qml files without changes in the same directory structure.

-Define a prefix for the path if your directory structure does not start with '/' by putting the prefix in a file 'build/dir' in the root of your project.

-The paths in the resulting diff will be set accordingly.

-Note: the script has to be run in the root directory of your project.

-Warning: the script has to be adapted for the publish feature to work in your setup!
+Create a new patch skeleton with '-c NAME' and put the original files in the new Git branch 'original'.
+Copy everything to the branch 'master' and make your changes.
+Configure the project in 'build/CONFIG'.
+Build with '-b'.

+Note: separate settings pages are currently only supported via Patchmanager.

 ## OPTIONS

+`-c, --create NAME`
+  Create new patch skeleton in NAME

+`-C, --check-config FILE`
+  Validate config file FILE

 `-b, --build`
-  build RPM
+  Build RPM and tarball

-`-p, --publish`
+`-p, --publish-ssh`
-  publish and install patch (remotely on device)
+  Publish and install patch on your device via ssh

+`-Po, --publish-openrepos`
+  Wizard for publishing in OpenRepos

+`-Pm, --publish-patchmanager`
+  Wizard for publishing in PM's online catalogue

 ### General Information
 `-h, --help`